 Who Chooses the Decedent’s Personal Representative?

 In its definition of a personal representative (PR), the statute governing Oklahoma probate procedure, O.S. §58-11, includes executors, administrators, conservators, and guardians as possible personal representatives of an estate.
-A person can become a personal representative through several different avenues.
+A person can become a personal representative through several avenues.
 If the family can agree ahead of time, the judge will almost always appoint who the family wants as the personal representative for their deceased loved one.
-Every once in a while, family members cannot agree, and can be named co-personal representatives, or the court will decide who would best serve as the PR.
+Every once in a while, family members cannot agree and can be named co-personal representatives, or the court will decide who would best serve as the PR.

 Executor